CypRiv/genal/docs/source/introduction.rst

 ============

 .. note::
     **Optional**: It is recommended to create a new environment to avoid dependencies conflicts.
-Here, we create a new conda environment called 'genal'.
+Here, we create a new conda environment called 'genal_env'.

     .. code-block:: bash

-        conda create --name genal python=3.11
+        conda create --name genal_env python=3.11
-        conda activate genal
+        conda activate genal_env

 The genal package requires Python 3.11.
 Download and install it with pip: